madmarcos-codeup/console-game-framework/README.md

 This project uses text blocks and enhanced switch statements, so please use at least JDK 14.

 ### To run via the command line:
-You can run this application in an IDE console, but it looks better in a separate terminal.
+You can run your console adventure game in an IDE console, but it looks better in a separate terminal.
 In the project's top-level directory, type `run_it.sh`.
 If you are using Windows, then use the Linux subsystem or Git-bash to run the shell script.

-NOTE: to run the completed tutorial, follow these steps after cloning the project:
+NOTE: if you want to skip ahead and run the completed tutorial, follow these steps after cloning the project:
 1. `cd console-game-framework`
 2. `git fetch --all`
 3. `git checkout finished-tutorial`